brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 $ npm install
 ```

-### Setting up firebase
+### Setting Up Firebase

-We are using [firebase](https://firebase.google.com/) as our backend because it requires minimal setup, it's realtime by default and [angularfire](https://github.com/angular/angularfire2) gives us streams for free.
-In these few steps we can complete the firebase configuration:
+We are using [Firebase](https://firebase.google.com/) as our backend because it requires minimal setup, it's realtime by default, and [AngularFire](https://github.com/angular/angularfire2) gives us streams for free.
+We can complete the Firebase configuration in a few steps:

-- Go to [https://firebase.google.com](https://firebase.google.com/) and click on the "GO TO CONSOLE" button and choose your google account.
+- Go to [https://firebase.google.com](https://firebase.google.com/), click on the "GO TO CONSOLE" button, and choose your Google account.
 - Click on the "Add project" button and choose a name for your project.
 Let's take **"reactive-calendar"** to keep it simple.
 - Click on the "CREATE PROJECT" button.
 Now we should be redirected to [something like this](https://console.firebase.google.com/project/reactive-calendar/overview).
-- On the Authentication-tab, go to "SIGN-IN METHOD" and enable the "Anonymous" setting.
+- In the Authentication tab, go to "SIGN-IN METHOD" and enable the "Anonymous" setting.
 - Click on database and navigate to the rules tab.
-Set the read and write property to true and click publish:
+Set the read and write property to "true" and click "publish":
 ```json
  {
   "rules": {